 A problem with the immune system

-Swelling over the mastoid bone causing the ear to turn forward
+Swelling over the mastoid bone (bone behind the ear) causing the ear to turn forward

 Redness, tenderness, or swelling behind the ear

 Your child’s healthcare provider will ask about your child’s medical history.
 He or she will also do a physical exam.
 This helps find the best treatment.
-An imaging test, such as CT scan, may be done to help the healthcare provider make a diagnosis and view the mastoid area.
+An imaging test such as CT scan or MRI may be done to help the healthcare provider make a diagnosis and view the mastoid area.

 If mastoiditis is suspected, your child may be admitted into the hospital for evaluation and treatment.
 The hospital stay can last for 5 to 7 days or more.
 In the hospital, your child will be given intravenous (IV) antibiotics for the infection.
 Your child will see an otolaryngologist.
 This is a doctor who specializes in treating problems of the ears, nose, and throat (ENT).
 The ENT doctor may need to make a tiny incision in the eardrum to allow trapped fluid to drain out.
 This is called a myringotomy.
 It relieves pressure and the fluid can be tested.
 The test results help the ENT doctor determine which antibiotic to give your child.
 If these treatments don’t work, your child may need surgery to remove parts of the infected mastoid.
 This is called a mastoidectomy.